jlvdb/balltree/README.md

 # balltree

-Fast balltree implementation for 3-dim data with an Euclidean distance norm.
-The base implementation is in C and there is a wrapper for python in development.
+Fast balltree implementation for 3-dim (weighted) data with an Euclidean distance norm.
+The base implementation is in `C` and there is a wrapper for `Python`.

+The tree is optimised towards spatial correlation function calculations since the query routines are geared towards range queries, i.e. counting pairs with a given (range of) separations.
+Fixed number nearest neighbour search is currently not implemented.

+Range queries are typically 25-30x faster than the corresponding implementation in `scipy.spatial.KDTree` tree.query_ball_point(p, radius, return_length=True)

+# Installation

+A `C` library can be built with the provided make file, the python wrapper is automatically compiled and installed with `pip install .`.

+The installation does not require any external `C` libraries, the python wrapper requires the `Python.h` header (which should be included in a default python installation) and `numpy` (including `numpy/arrayobject.h`).

-## `C` usage
+## Usage

+Below are two examples that illustrate how to use the ball tree from `C` and `Python`.

+### Using the `C` library

 ```c
 #include <stdio.h>